-To view the Funding Rates Arbitrage data, go to Binance Futures and click [Information] - [Funding Rate History].
-Then, click [Funding Rate Arbitrage] at the right end of the section.
+To view the Funding Rates Arbitrage data, go to Binance Futures and click [Information] - [Arbitrage Data].
+Then, click [Funding Rate Arbitrage] above the table.
 You can also access the Funding Rates Arbitrage data directly here.

 How to read and adjust the Funding Rate Arbitrage data?

 1. Position Size - You can adjust the USDT position size, which is used to calculate the estimated 3 Day Revenue for USDⓈ-M and COIN-M trading pairs, respectively.

 2. Portfolio - The Portfolio column indicates the direction of the trades for arbitraging between Futures and Spot.

 You can click both links to quickly access the corresponding trading interfaces for both markets and start arbitraging with order placements.

 Based on the Funding Rate sign (positive or negative), the Portfolio column will display Arbitrage trade directions of a given trading pair as per the following:

 Positive cumulative Funding Rate: short perpetual contract, buy on spot.